xingzhisg/leela-zero/README.md

 [![Linux Build Status](https://travis-ci.org/leela-zero/leela-zero.svg?branch=next)](https://travis-ci.org/leela-zero/leela-zero)
 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/dcvp31x1e0yavrtf/branch/next?svg=true)](https://ci.appveyor.com/project/gcp/leela-zero-8arv1/branch/next)

+# Python Interface

+This forked project aims to add Python3 interface for Leela-Zero.

+The GTP interface used by Leela-Zero causes headache for python integration, as it requires stdout / stderr stream handling and parsing.
+In fact, most GTP commands provided in Leela-Zero are synchoruous function a-likes, such as loadsgf, clear_cache.
+The only few exceptions are those long blocking commands such as lz-analyze.
+These functions can have analysis published in the middle of the process through the stdout.

+This fork uses boost.python to build analyzer modules with command function calls.

 # What

 A Go program with no human provided knowledge.
 Using MCTS (but without